 People in my family have always been lovers of salt.
 That grainy white stuff in the shaker on the dinner table was the star of our family meals for years; pepper was just its lonely subordinate.
 That white, crystalline solid that’s extracted from seawater and salty lakes, the stuff that’s been around since dirt, was used to flavor and season just about everything in our house.
 My own love of it hails from the days I watched my father sprinkle everything from pizza to watermelon.
 He salted every bite of his hamburger, every single fry he put in his mouth, and even his apple pie.
 I came to the conclusion that he would have salted salt.

-As I grew up, I began to realize what a very salty world ours was, and it wasn’t just my family; the whole world seemed to be in love with salt.
+As I grew up, I began to realize what a very salty world ours was, and it wasn’t just my family; the whole world seemed to be in love with the stuff.
 It reigned everywhere.
 Salt shakers were on tables in almost every home, they were in every restaurant, fast-food especially.
 And as if fast food didn’t already have enough sodium in it, more was offered you at the drive-through window.

 Old Salt Roads